Right on Time (Lindsay Ell song): Critical reception

 Erica Zisman of Country Swag referred to the song as a "bonafide anthem for single people or people who thought they would be somewhere else by now".
 Music critic Eric Alper stated that the track "introduces a new, clearly confident side of Ell," framing it as "upbeat and incredibly catchy".
 Front Porch Music described "Right on Time" as "the perfect song to remind you to take a breath, slow down, and embrace the moment that you’re in," calling it an "anthem" for "anyone who felt pressured to follow societal norms".
 Off the Record UK said that the song is "joyfully fun," adding that "Ell puts a voice to the pressure she feels as a career-focused woman in her 30s".
 Top Country named the track their "Pick of the Week" for April 29, 2022, saying it "encompasses a strong message about accepting where you are at in life and truly celebrating it".
 To the Point Music called the track "a reminder that only we define what our lives will be".

 Accolades

+Commercial performance

+"Right on Time" peaked at number 8 on the Billboard Canada Country chart for the week of September 17, 2022, marking Ell's seventh top ten radio hit in her country of birth.
+It spent 24 weeks in total on the chart.
+The song also peaked at number 98 on the all-genre Canadian Hot 100 for the same week, spending 2 weeks on the chart in total.